YMMV: Where in Time Is Carmen Sandiego?

 - Awesome Moments: Lynne Thigpen as the Statue of Liberty.
 Hell yeah, Makeup Department!

-- Crowning Music of Awesome/Ear Worm: The theme song, although not as well remembered as the one from its predecessor, is catchy in its own right.
+- Awesome Music/Ear Worm: The theme song, although not as well-remembered as the one from its predecessor, is catchy in its own right.
 You can hear a high-quality version of it here.

 - Fridge Logic: Wait, if there's a Delayed Ripple Effect, how does ACME know that something has been stolen?
 Time hasn't changed yet, and even if it had it wouldn't matter because getting it back and returning it wouldn't help because time has changed to accommodate this fact.
 And if history changes so that the item never existed in that time period...
 Oh, we've gone cross-eyed!
 In short, let's just say the show runs on this, although the same could be said of any series with Time Police.